RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 If the slave node fails or if the master node fails and the slave is promoted to master, the remaining master node is a single point of failure.

-You can configure high availability for slave shards (slave HA) so that the cluster automatically migrates the slave shards to another available node.
+You can configure high availability for slave shards (slave HA) so that the cluster automatically migrates the slave shards to an available node.
+An available node is a node that:

+1. Meets slave migration requirements, such as [rack-awareness]({{< relref "/rs/concepts/high-availability/rack-zone-awareness.md" >}}).
+1. Has enough available RAM to store the slave shard.
+1. Does not also contain the master shard.

 In practice, slave migration creates a new slave shard and replicates the data from the master shard to the new slave shard.
 For example: